Nutrition and Energy

 How accurate are the results?

-All samples are processed in UKAS-accredited UK laboratories — the same accreditation standard used by NHS hospitals.
+All samples are processed in UKAS-accredited UK laboratories — the same accreditation standard used by hospital laboratories.
 Your results are then personally reviewed by a qualified GP before your report is issued.

 Who writes the reports?